LorenzDuremdes/Second-Brain/human sexuality.md

 # improving
 ## [[persuasion]]
+1. what type of reinforcement might be most effective (sexual attraction)?
+	1. [[variable ratio schedule]]^[The Science of Attraction: What Behavioral & Evolutionary Psychology Can Teach Us About Flirting, Dating, and Mating (2nd ed.)
+(The Psychology of Social Dynamics Book 4) (English Edition), p.
+87]
+		1. balancing between being too available and too little

 # scarcity
 1. scarcity · [[contrast effect]]
 	1. you can create a wonderful sense of tension that is then released when you do connect with them again^[The Science of Attraction: What Behavioral & Evolutionary Psychology Can Teach Us About Flirting, Dating, and Mating (2nd ed.), p.
 70]